Oysterrr/MechaCar_Statistical_Analysis/README.md

 Please see the below screenshot of the T-test of the entire production lot in AutoRUs.
 ![Entire Lot T-Test](https://github.com/Oysterrr/MechaCar_Statistical_Analysis/blob/main/Resources/t-test.PNG)

+At a significance level of 0.05, we fail to reject the null hypothesis since the p-value equals 0.06.
+Therefore, we cannot reject the fact that the sample mean may be equivalent to the true population mean.

 ### T-Test of Three Individual Lots
 Please see the below screenshot of the T-tests of three individual production lots in AutoRUs.
 ![Individual Lot T-Test](https://github.com/Oysterrr/MechaCar_Statistical_Analysis/blob/main/Resources/lots_t_test.PNG)

+* Lot 1 - At a significance level of 0.05, we fail to reject the null hypothesis since the p-value equals 1.
+* Lot 2 - At a significance level of 0.05, we fail to reject the null hypthesis again since the p-value equals 0.6072.
+* Lot 3 - At a significance level of 0.05, we can reject the null hypothesis since the p-value equals 0.04168.